 Without insurance, the economy could not function.
 Insurers essentially enable new products and services to be created by assuming the risk of loss.
 Just as insurers quickly adapted existing liability insurance policies for horse-drawn carriages to automobiles toward the end of the nineteenth century, so too are they responding to climate change initiatives at the beginning of the twenty-first century.

 First, there are new risks to insure.
 These include risks related to new industries, such as wind farms and alternative energy facilities.
 There are also emerging financial risks, such as those involved in carbon trading.

 Insurance policies related to carbon trading protect investors in clean technology projects against the failure of the project to deliver the agreed-upon emission rights.
 Some companies also offer carbon project risk management consulting services.
 A carbon credit permits the holder to emit one ton of carbon.
 Investors in clean technology projects, such as reforestation and renewable energy, buy the rights to credits and sell them in the international carbon trading market.

 Among the risks associated with purchasing carbon trading rights is that the technology/project will not meet expectations or that the company will become insolvent before it is able to fulfill its contract, leaving the investor without the necessary carbon offsets.

 Second, the need to curb global warming has spurred the creation of insurance policies that provide incentives to policyholders to contribute to these efforts.
 These include discounts on auto insurance policies for driving fewer miles and policies for green building construction.

-The attraction of PAYD programs is that they offer drivers more direct control of what they pay for insurance coverage.
-Initially, there was some concern that drivers would reject them because of privacy issues.
-However, with personal information increasingly available on the Internet and through social media, privacy may be less of a concern, some observers say.
+PAYD programs is an attractive offer for drivers who want more direct control over what they pay for insurance coverage.
+Though there was some initial concern that drivers would reject these programs because of privacy issues, some observers say that because personal information is increasingly available on the Internet and through social media, privacy may be less of a concern.

 © Insurance Information Institute, Inc. - ALL RIGHTS RESERVED.